 - Leadership and Structure.

 - Compliance Committees.
-Purdue has established Compliance Committees and functions with the Sales & Marketing, Research & Development, Technical Operations, and Administration departments, and an overall Corporate Compliance Council to advise the Vice President, Corporate Compliance and assist in the implementation of the Compliance Program.
-These Compliance Committees and other working groups as well meet regularly to identify and manage areas of risk and areas of critical focus for Purdue.
+Purdue has established Compliance Committees and functions with the Sales & Marketing, Research & Development, Technical Operations and Quality, and Administration departments, and an overall Corporate Compliance Council to advise the Vice President, Corporate Compliance and assist in the implementation of the Compliance Program.
+These Compliance Committees and other working groups meet regularly to identify and manage areas of risk and areas of critical focus for Purdue.

 - Written Standards.

 - Purdue’s Code of Business Ethics is our statement of ethical and compliance principles guiding our daily operations.
 The Code establishes our expectation that management, employees, and agents of Purdue act in accordance with all laws, regulations, and Purdue policies.
 The Code articulates our fundamental principles and values, providing a framework for action within our organization.